 It's always a good idea to create a monthly budget before buying a home, and when considering a standalone, it's a good idea to incorporate estimated costs for lawn care, utilities, and other services not being covered by an HOA.

-Homes for Sale in Communities With HOAs
+Recommended 55+ Communities With HOAs

 This new retirement community is in Central Pennsylvania, about 3.5 miles northeast of Gettysburg.
 Upon completion, it will have 2,000 upscale single-family homes built by Caruso Homes, Elevate Homes, and Henley Corbelis.
 There are over a dozen floor plans ranging from around 1,440 to almost 4,000 square feet with two to four bedrooms, two to four bathrooms, and two-car garages.
 Options include Craftsman-style exteriors, dens, gourmet kitchens, outdoor living spaces, and screened-in porches.